 1998 - The first genocide conviction occurs at the International Criminal Tribunal for Rwanda.
 Jean Paul Akayesu, the Hutu mayor of the town, Taba, is convicted of genocide and crimes against humanity.

-July 1, 2002 - The International Criminal Court opens at The Hague, The Netherlands as the first permanent war crimes tribunal, with jurisdiction to try perpetrators of genocide.
+July 1, 2002 - The International Criminal Court opens at The Hague, Netherlands, as the first permanent war crimes tribunal, with jurisdiction to try perpetrators of genocide.
 Previously, the U.N.
 Security Council created ad hoc tribunals to try those responsible for genocide in the former Yugoslavia and in Rwanda.

 2003-present - In the Darfur region of Sudan an estimated 200,000 to 500,000 people are killed.